 In Lovecraft’s cosmology, humanity lives on the ruins of a horrific prehistoric age, during which hideous amphibious creatures and giant fleshy gods roamed freely, using their magic and superior intellect to construct cities and technology we can't even imagine.
 Most famous among these is Cthulhu, a towering squid-headed beast who lives in the sunken city of R’lyeh.
 Also occupying this bizarre menagerie is the pustule-god Yog Sothoth, the crawling chaos Nyarlathotep, the aquatic deity Dagon, and any other number of monstrous creatures covered in tentacles and scales.
 With practices that mingle science and magic, these beings all pursue their one prime directive: return to our world, wipe it clean of carbon-based life, and reclaim their position as its rulers.

-Today, on his 130th birthday, we look back on some of the heavy metal tracks most inspired by H.P.
+Today, we look back on some of the heavy metal tracks most inspired by H.P.
 Lovecraft’s bizarre tales.
 Ia, ia, Cthulhu ftagn!